meliocool/alzheimerdetection/README.md

 ### Model Development

-* **Data Preprocessing:** Led the cleaning, feature engineering, and preparation of the health data used for training.
+* **Data Preprocessing:** Led the cleaning, feature engineering, and preparation of the health data used for training
-* **Model Selection & Training:** Experimented with and trained various models, including Random Forest and Logistic Regression, to achieve optimal performance.
+* **Model Selection & Training:** Experimented with and trained various models, including Random Forest and Logistic Regression, to achieve optimal performance
-* **Model Serialization:** Implemented the saving of the trained model into a `.pkl` file for seamless integration with the Flask backend.
+* **Model Serialization:** Implemented the saving of the trained model into a `.pkl` file for seamless integration with the Flask backend
 ### Backend & API Development

-* Developed a Flask backend and RESTful API endpoints (`POST /predict`) to receive user input from the React frontend and serve the model's predictions.
+* Developed a Flask backend and RESTful API endpoints (`POST /predict`) to receive user input from the React frontend and serve the model's predictions

 ### Frontend Integration

-* Interactive React JSX frontend, focusing on a user-friendly design for data input and clear display of the prediction results.
+* Interactive React JSX frontend, focusing on a user-friendly design for data input and clear display of the prediction results
 * Implemented the API calls to communicate with the Flask backend.

 ### How to Run Locally